hogliux/hfs2tar/README.md

  1. hfs2tar only understands raw image files.
 DMG files must be converted with dmg2img (http://vu1tur.eu.org/tools/) before using them with hfs2tar.
  2. The images must also contain an apple partition map - this is the default with most Mac OS X disk images.
  3. The first HFS-plus partition in the image is converted to a tar archive.
 All other partitions are ignored.
- 4. Currently, hfs2tar does not support HFS files with require the extents overflow feature.
-This feature is typically used only on highly fragmented disk images.
+ 4. Currently, hfs2tar does not support HFS files that require the extents overflow feature.
+This feature is uncommon and typically only used on highly fragmented disk images.
  5. Modification times of the tar archive will be incorrect.

 Contact